igorkf/meli-data-challenge-2021/README.md

 ### Feature Engineering
-Instead of using `current_price`, I used it as a percentage change of price (I called it `pct_change`), because the currencies were different (Brazil, Mexico and Argentina).
+Instead of using the raw `current_price`, I used it as a percentage change of price, because the currencies were different (Brazil, Mexico and Argentina).
 I created a binary feature called `has_zero_sold` as well.

 Then I created some features using lag and rolling windows: